isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/footnote-number-style.md

 }
 ```

-So, the footnotes on each page will restart from 1.
+So, the footnotes on each page restart from 1.

 ### Page layouts